 When I was a kid, I wanted to design magazines.
 I made miniature versions for my dolls and matching bigger ones for myself, obsessing over tables of contents and layouts long before I knew design could be a career.

 That combination of creative instinct and business context is probably why analytical thinking feels so natural to me in this work.
-I'm constantly looking for the underlying pattern, the structural problem, the data signal that tells me where the real issue is.
-Writing is almost the last step for me.
+I'm constantly looking for the underlying pattern, the structural problem and the data signal that tells me where the real issue is.
+Writing is almost the last step.
 The thinking that happens before the writing is where I spend most of my time.

-When I'm not working, I live in a cozy forest in the Pacific Northwest with my daughters.
-I love traveling, but I'm just as happy staying home and listening to the rain.
+When I'm not working, I enjoy living in a cozy forest in the Pacific Northwest with my daughters.
+I love traveling but I'm just as happy staying home and listening to the rain.